Delboy/Fruit-Hunter/TESTING.md

 - Entering one letter regardless of case will either notify the user that the chosen letter is in the word or not.
 - Entering a letter that you have already chosen informs the user that they've already guessed that letter and to try again.
 - Entering EXIT in any case will return the user to the main menu as intended.
-- If the letter chosen is correct then any underscores that represent that letter will update to show this.
+- If the letter chosen is correct then any underscores that represent that letter update to show this.
-- If the chosen letter is not in the word the lives display will update to show one less.
+- If the chosen letter is not in the word the lives display update to show one less.
-- Entering more than one letter will register as the user trying to guess the whole word as intended.
+- Entering more than three letters registers as the user trying to guess the whole word as intended.
-- If the users guess is incorrect they will be notified that it is not the word and the lives display will update to show one less.
+- If the users guess is incorrect they are notified that it is not the word and the lives display updates to show one less.
-- If users guess is correct or there are no more letters left to guess then they are notified that they were successfull and asked if they want to play again.
-Any input other than 'ENTER' or 'N' will inform the user that the character was not recognised and will re-ask the question.
+- If users guess is correct or there are no more letters left to guess they are notified that they are successfull and asked if they want to play again.
+Any input other than 'ENTER' or 'N' informs the user that the character was not recognised and re-asks the question.
-- Hitting ENTER after a successfull round will begin another as intended.
+- Hitting ENTER after a successfull round begins another as intended.
-- Selecting 'N' after a successfull round will take the user back to the main menu as intended.
+- Selecting 'N' after a successfull round takes the user back to the main menu as intended.
-- Losing all lives will display a message informing the user that they have lost and gives them the option to play again or go back to the main menu.
+- Losing all lives displays a message informing the user that they have lost and gives them the option to play again or go back to the main menu.
 - When the user loses all lives and is asked if they want to play again or exit to the menu, any character other than 'Y' or 'N' informs the user that the character is not recognised and is asked again for an input.
-- If the user has collected all the fruit and tries to play a game they will be notified that they have already collected all fruit and if they wish to reset the fruits collected list to play again.
-If the user types 'RESET' regardless of case,  the list will be reset and another game will begin.
-If the user hits the ENTER key they will be returned to the menu.
+- When the user has collected all the fruit and tries to play a game they are notified that they have already collected all fruit and if they wish to reset the fruits collected list to play again.
+Typing 'RESET' regardless of case resets the list and another game begins.
+Hitting the ENTER key instead of resetting returns the user to the menu.
 - Confirmed that no fruits appear twice.
 - Guessing a fruit updates the correct cell in the users worksheet in google sheets.
 - Losing a life updates the correct cell in the users worksheet in google sheets.
 - Losing all lives updates the correct cell in the users worksheet in google sheets.
 - Guessing all fruits correctly updates the hof worksheet in google sheets.
-- ting the list wipes the correct cell in the user worksheet in google sheets.
+- Reseting the list wipes the correct cell in the user worksheet in google sheets.

 ### How to play
 - Hitting ENTER cycles through the rules of how to play and exits when finished as intended.
 Any typed inputs from the user are ignored.